Longest war: Were America’s decades in Afghanistan worth it? | Federal News Network

 Ask the same question in Afghanistan, though, and you get different answers.

-Some Afghans — asked that question before the Taliban’s stunning sweep last week — respond that it’s more than time for Americans to let Afghans handle their own affairs.
+Some Afghans — asked before the Taliban’s stunning sweep — respond it’s more than time for Americans to let Afghans handle their own affairs.

 But one 21-year-old woman, Shogufa, says American troops’ two decades on the ground meant all the difference for her.